jdunkerley/jdunkerley/enso-rainfall-uk/post.md

 ## Conclusion

 This is a simple example of how to use Enso to analyse data.
 The new features in 2025.1 make working with data and experimenting easy and quick.
+If you would like to download the completed workflow you can [here](https://www.dropbox.com/scl/fi/i2zbrm5wy2043a8z6kkpy/UK-Rainfall.enso-project?rlkey=daey0q5meatp8j8psmr0ye0tf&amp;st=mqd3osli&amp;dl=0).

 While this is not a deep analysis, the flexibility and control of parameters and the live re-evaluation of results make it an excellent tool for examining historical data.
 This gives you a taste of what is possible with Enso and how easy it is to work with data.
 Please let me know in the comments below if you have any questions or comments.